 - Nearby Hotels with Free Shuttles: Yes

-To see more options there is a list of hotels near Frankfurt Airport on Tripadvisor that can be sorted by price, distance, traveller rating and popularity.
+For more options, visit Tripadvisor to see a list of hotels near Frankfurt Airport that can be sorted by price, distance, traveller rating and popularity.

 Free unlimited WiFi is available at Frankfurt Airport.
 There are 300 access points located around the terminals.
-Connect to the “Airport-Frankfurt” network and choose either Wi-Fi Free or Wi-Fi Free+.
-If you travel through this airport often, you can set-up permanent account by clicking on the link in the confirmation message.
+Connect to the “Airport-Frankfurt” network and choose Wi-Fi Free or Wi-Fi Free+.
+If you travel through this airport often, you can set up a permanent account by clicking on the link in the confirmation message.